gizzal/SoftwareArchitecture/README.md

-Created and maintained by # Carlos Rojas # for Software Architecture in Innopolis University
+Created and maintained by: Carlos Rojas for Software Architecture in Innopolis University

 # SoftwareArchitecture